cobilab/falcon/README.md

 ## CITATION ##

-On using this software/method please cite the url: https://github.com/pratas/falcon
+On using this software/method please cite:

+D. Pratas, A. J. Pinho, P. J. S. G. Ferreira, J. M. O. S. Rodrigues (2015).
+FALCON: a machine learning system to detect pathogens in genomic and metagenomic samples.
+Zenodo.
+10.5281/zenodo.35745

 ## ISSUES ##